How do we know if a species is at risk?

 The overall recovery goal for most species is to restore them to viable, naturally self-sustaining populations within Alberta.
 However, for some species with naturally very small populations or limited ranges, the goal may be to maintain their numbers.

-For many species, a recovery team is formed to assist in developing the recovery plan, under the direction of Alberta Wildlife Management Branch.
+For many species, a recovery team is formed to assist in developing the recovery plan, under the direction of Alberta Fish and Wildlife Stewardship Branch.

 Recovery team members are generally selected to represent a cross-section of stakeholders, including: